yo-ru/MaplePS/README.md

 How does it work?
 ------
+MaplePS is basically just a injector with some extra steps.
+It uses a very basic `LoadLibrary` DLL injection method.

 1. Open MaplePS.
 2. MaplePS will ask you to locate your osu! folder.
 3. MaplePS will then create a read-only `_staging` file in your osu! directory to prevent osu! from updating.